 Here's Plan A — which, due to flight delays, didn't work out for our group, but was going to include Uber rides to and from Lower Greenville, and short walks between venues.

-Margaritas at Don Chingon: The first stop for anyone visiting Texas needs to include a margarita, right?
-Start with tequila cocktails at Don Chingon while you take pics out by that giant piñata statue on the patio.
-Keep it quick here; there's lots to do.
+Margaritas at Blue Goose or Gloria's: The first stop for anyone visiting Texas needs to include a margarita, right?
+Start with tequila cocktails at Blue Goose or Gloria's.
+(Note: This story originally picked Don Chingon as the starting point, but it has since closed.)

 - Dinner at HG Sply Co.: Stroll up just in time for your reservation — and, yes, do make one.
 Dinner at HG Sply Co. is a safe bet because most of the menu is "clean," and gluten-free and dairy-free options are available.
 The build-your-own bowls, which offer choices of ingredients like sweet potato hash, grilled avocado, chile-garlic broccoli and more, are filling and healthy.
 End dinner with a cocktail up on the third-story patio and pretty views of downtown Dallas.

 - Drinks at Truck Yard: Want one more drink at yet another popular Dallas hotspot?
 Walk across the street to Truck Yard, a shabby-chic backyard with picnic tables.

 - Dessert at Joy Macarons: End the night sweetly at Joy Macarons, which stays open until 11 p.m. on Fridays.
 Order a variety of colorful macs to take home, or eat a frozen macaron sandwich on-site: an ice cream sandwiched between two oversize macarons.
 Instagram or it didn't happen.